On the absence of percolation in a line-segment based lilypond model: Absence of backward percolation and statement auxiliary results

-In this paper we investigate the absence of percolation in DWRE based on an independently marked Poisson point process $X\subset\R^{d,\M}$.
-To be more precise, we are interested in the event that the set $\hco^{(\infty)}(X,x)=\lcu \hco^{(n)}(X,x):n\ge0\rcu$ is finite for every $x\in X$, recursively defining $\hco^{(0)}(X,x)=x$ and $\hco^{(n)}(X,x)=\hco\(X,\hco^{(n-1)}(X,x)\)$, $n\ge1$.
-To achieve this goal, we need to impose suitable assumptions on the two descendant functions $\hco$ and $\hge$.
-The proof of our main result is based on the sprinkling method.
+In the proof of the absence of forward percolation the sprinkling method~\cite{sprinkling} is used.
 In the first step, we form the graph based on all but a tiny fraction of $X$, while in the second step the remaining points of $X$ are added independently in order to stop any of the possibly existing infinite paths.
-To be more precise, we use the following sprinkling decomposition, where for $s>0$ we denote by $Q^\M_s(o)=[-s/2,s/2]^d\times \M$ the product of the box of side length $s$ centered at the origin with the mark space $\M$.
+In order to turn this rough description into a rigorous proof, we make use of three important properties of the lilypond model.
+In the present section, we state these properties and provide explanations and illustrations in order to make the reader familiar with them.
+Next, in Section~\ref{ideaSec}, we provide a proof for the absence of forward percolation based on these properties.
+Finally, in Section~\ref{lilySec}, we verify these properties for the specific lilypond model under consideration.
+We present the three properties in order of increasing complexity.